Jobhdez/jobhdez.github.io/_posts/2023-10-24-reflection-on-open-source.md

 In addition I also learned that PRs should be a series of sensible and well crafted commits.
 Or as Robert Smith says:

 > Commits should cover an atomic amount of useful change, and be well described by the short and long commit message.
 Most ideal scenario: what I described above.
 Less ideal scenario: you squash everything into a single commit and describe your changes.
 Less^2 ideal scenario: I squash them all for you and write a message for you.
-Less^infinity idea scenario: I merge something with whatever unpolished commit history.
+Less^infinity ideal scenario: I merge something with whatever unpolished commit history.

 Finally, I learned about the amazing feeling you get when you contribute code to a codebase that gets used.
 I felt excited when my first non trivial pr got merged because I felt I did something useful.